Canine Weight Management

-Dogs enjoy treats, feeding your dogs treats is not bad, as long as you are counting the calories and feeding your pooch "good" treats.
+Dogs enjoy treats, feeding your dogs treats isn't bad, as long as you are counting the calories and feeding your pooch "good" treats.
 Choose low-calorie, low-sugar goodies that provide a health benefit; like single-ingredient treats such as sweet potatoes, fish, blueberries; or limited ingredient treats such as La Barkeria Treats.
 Many pet parents do the work to calculate the proper amount of food for their pooch; but sabotage their efforts by over indulging with treats.

 A best practice is to break treats into small peewee pieces and give them to your dog as their "earn" them.
 Be cautious of guilt-treating your pooch; the practice of giving treats because you feel guilty for leaving them home alone.
 Instead use treats as a reward for good behavior.
 Pets (and people) need to learn to earn extra goodies.
 As few as 30 extra calories per day means your dog could gain over 3 pounds in a year.